 How do I redeem my voucher?
 For which dates is it valid?

-Please note there is a two person minimum per departure date.
-To redeem your voucher, simply reach out to the operator as instructed in your confirmation email, and be sure to provide your order number.
-Voucher is valid until September 6, 2021.
+Please note there is a two-person minimum per departure date.
+To redeem your voucher, simply reach out to Wildland Trekking as instructed in your confirmation email, and be sure to provide your order number.
+Voucher is valid from June 21, 2021 until September 20, 2021.

 What departure dates are available?
-Are there group departures and private departures available?
+Are both group departures and private departures available?

-Group departures are available about twice a week from June 23, 2021 to September 6, 2021.
+Currently, the following departures are available for selection.
 You may also contact us about scheduling private departure dates.
+Private departures require a group size of at least five people and depend on availability.
 Additional costs may apply for private departures.
 Please refrain from making travel arrangements until you have confirmed dates from Wildland Trekking.

 Are departures guaranteed?